Home Of The Innocents

 •Must possess the ability and willingness to work harmoniously with other personnel from the nursing department and from other departments.

-Position requirements may be mentally and emotionally demanding and involve frequent interruptions, extended work hours including weekends, evenings and holidays, working with ill, disabled, or physically challenging residents and their families often in a state of crises.
+Position requirements may be mentally and emotionally demanding and involve frequent interruptions, extended work hours including weekends and evenings, and working with ill, disabled, or physically challenging residents and their families often in a state of crises.
 Exposure to blood, body fluids, infectious disease, air contaminants, and hazardous chemicals is possible.

-The Home offers a family friendly atmosphere with outstanding benefits that include an option for FREE health insurance (single coverage for employee only).
-Other benefits include health insurance, life, and long-term disability insurance, a retirement plan and up to 25-30 paid days off per year.
+The Home offers a family friendly atmosphere with flexible scheduling, competitive wages, and free health insurance (single coverage for employee only), and up to 25-30 paid days off a year.
+For more details about our organization visit www.homeoftheinnocents.org or apply today!